TheBoop/rShell/README.md

 * ls
 * echo
 * mkdir
+* file redirection works
+* file discriptor such as 2> redirects works
+* | are broken (see: Bugs and Limitations)

 Also connectors such as:
 * ||
 * &&
 * ;
 and supports functions.

+The original state of the shell is false.

 ## cd
 ###Description